shaan-s/minitronome/README.md

-just a small metronome app for BPMs 6 - 600
+# its just a small metronome app for BPMs 6 - 600